cecat/WeatherStation/README.md

 AdaFruit MQTT library that commuincates with the MQTT broker service at [io.adafruit.com](https://io.adafruit.com/).

-The Home Assistant version of the code borrows heavily from the WiFi/MQTT library [EspMQTTClient](https://github.com/plapointe6/EspMQTTClient) by @plapointe6.
+The Home Assistant version of the code borrows from the WiFi/MQTT library [EspMQTTClient](https://github.com/plapointe6/EspMQTTClient) by @plapointe6.
-The AdaFruit version takes code from the adafruitio_secure_esp32 example code in the [AdaFruit_MQTT_Library](https://github.com/adafruit/Adafruit_MQTT_Library).
+The AdaFruit version borrows from the adafruitio_secure_esp32 example code in the [AdaFruit_MQTT_Library](https://github.com/adafruit/Adafruit_MQTT_Library).

-Both sketches use code from the *SparkFun Weather Station Carrier Board* [example codes](https://github.com/sparkfun/MicroMod_Weather_Carrier_Board/).
+Both sketches also borrow from the *SparkFun Weather Station Carrier Board* [example codes](https://github.com/sparkfun/MicroMod_Weather_Carrier_Board/).
 The timer functions were nicely documented in a short tutorial in [Circuit Digest](https://circuitdigest.com/microcontroller-projects/esp32-timers-and-timer-interrupts).